RegardsOss/RegardsOss.github.io/versioned_docs/version-1.14/development/frontend/components/internationalization.md

 `I18nProvider` component provides internationalization context to its React children as demonstrated in example below.
 It defines the following properties:
  * **messages** : an object, where first level key is locale (like 'en' or 'fr') and second level key are messages keys.
-Most of the time, we import directly the messages folder index.js file, as it exports {en:enMessage, fr:frMessages}, which matches expected shape.
+Most of the time, we import directly the messages folder index.js file, as it exports `{en:enMessage, fr:frMessages}`, which matches expected shape.
  * **stackCallingContext**: an optional boolean, false by default.
 See note in parent section for more detail.

 Example :